jessicaslaven/jessicaslaven/README.md

 ## About Me
 -I'm an aspiring Data Scientist, working to expand my knowledge :computer:
--Currently learning about Machine Learning 🌱
+-Currently diving into Machine Learning 🌱
 -Project Manager for an Electrical Utility :bulb: 🔌
 -Presently in pursuit of a degree in Data Science.
 My favorite class has been SQL! 💜